-This Court should allow Bar admission for undocumented immigrants who were brought to this country as children and know only this country as home.
-These individuals lacked the intent to violate the immigration laws, have become productive members of our society and attended United States schools, colleges and law schools.
+Petitioners seek a rule change allowing Bar admission for undocumented immigrants who were brought to this country as children and know this country as home.
+These individuals, including Petitioners, lacked the intent to violate the immigration laws, have become productive members of our society and attended United States schools, colleges and law schools.
 Undocumented immigrants brought to the United States as children should be allowed admission to the Utah Bar if they pass the Bar exam and meet the other admission requirements.